NotHyper-474/CodeStage-ObscuredPrefs-Decrypter/README.md

 Make sure you didn't put the whole key name (e.g "AAAAAA==\_h542588110") or you didn't include an invalid character (like the dot at the end of a value, it is just a trailing character and isn't part of the base64 code)

-### I can't compile from code because of the missing files
-I've decided to include only the Windows Forms source code, the "missing code"
-is in a submodule that is a private repository so you'll have to make your own decryption/encrytion code.